audioxide/data/data/posts/20191106-reviews-pj-harvey-let-england-shake.md

   one of the greatest anti-war albums of all time.
 In this current political climate, its significance has only ascended.
 week: 215
+blurb: Quite simply one of the greatest anti-war albums of all time.
+In this current political climate its significance has only increased.
 ---
 author: André
 review: >-